atomix/atomix/README.md

 * `connectTimeout`

 ### Vert.x Event Bus Protocol
-The Vert.x `eventbus` protocol communicates between replicas on the Vert.x event bus.
+The Vert.x `EventBus` protocol communicates between replicas on the Vert.x event bus.
 The event bus can either be created in a new `Vertx` instance or referenced in an existing `Vertx` instance.